Best Arduino Projects, Pin Guides & Step-by-Step Tutorials for Beginners

 Steps to Get Started with Arduino

-2. Connect the Arduino board to your computer via USB cable.
+- Connect your Arduino board using USB cable.

 Conclusion